-As mentioned earlier, the purpose of an early works letter is to create a legal platform to enable the project to start while the parties are finalising the contract to start.
+As mentioned earlier, the purpose of an early works letter is to create a legal platform to enable the project to start while the parties are finalising the contract.

 The letter should contain a mutual commitment to negotiate and finalise the formal contract in good faith and as quickly as possible.

 Where the principal is concerned about the risk of losing the contractor to another project, and where the parties are not yet in a position to commence work, it may be worth including a clause to the effect that the parties will be negotiating with each other on an exclusive basis, at least for a period of time.
 This is intended to give both parties comfort that they are genuine about their intentions to proceed with the engagement.

 Ideally, a realistic target date for finalising the contract should be mentioned.
 Having a specific date mentioned will help the parties to focus their attention, and increase the chances of the contract actually being finalised within a reasonable period.

 Often, an early works letter will expire within a stated period.
 Again, this is to encourage the parties to finalise the formal contract as quickly as possible.
 Where there is an expiry clause, there will often be a provision that allows extensions, with the intention that the letter will continue to apply until the final contract has been signed.